 Scouts pride themselves not only on keeping things ship-shape but also on getting to know the residents and looking out for their welfare.
 They are friendly and approachable and are excellent sources of information about local customs, manners and ordinary life in England.

 Professors are called tutors.
-Most tutors will not live on-college at Trinity, although the director and junior dean will.
+Most tutors will not live on-college at Trinity, although the Director and Junior Dean will.
 (Can’t say “live on campus” at Trinity.
-The word “campus” is just never used.)
+The word “campus” is just not used.)

-The junior dean will be your best buddy while you are there.
-He or she will be your liaison to the director and tutors, not to mention the one who organizes events, addresses minor problems and the one who hands you tissues when you’re having a crisis.
+The Junior Dean will be your best buddy while you are there.
+She will be your liaison to the Directors and tutors, not to mention the one who organizes events, addresses minor problems and hands you tissues when you’re having a crisis.